ROHIT12311926/razorai-commerce/README.md

 "Proceed with the purchase"
 ```

-The backend validates the transaction before creating the payment order.
+The backend validates the transaction before creating the Razorpay payment order.

 ---